-Meet in front of Eaton Canyon Nature Center at 9:00 a.m.
+Meet inside Eaton Canyon Nature Center on the back patio at 9:00 a.m.
 Then go on a leisurely walk, about 2 hours, through the native plant garden that surronds the Center and into the nearby wild areas.
 The walk is different each time — what's leafing out, flowering, in seed, etc., determines what your leade will talk about — and different leaders bring drifferent points of view.

-We sponsor outings on occasional Saturdays throughout the year.
+We sponsor outings on occasional dates throughout the year, usually on a Saturday.
 The walking ranges from easy, typically on wide fire roads, to moderately strenuous, such as on forest trails.
 If a convenient place is available nearby, we love to picnic afterward.
 Weather is unpredictable; snow, rain, fire and ice cancel.
-Email Rebecca Latta, la.chene.amusant[at]gmail[dot]com, if unsure about weather, ability level, or directions.

 Important note: The chapter does not advertise all field trips in the newsletter.
 Instead we have two levels of field trip, those with dates known well ahead to places expected to be good regardless of the season; and spur-of-the-moment trips organized with 1 to 2 weeks of notice, based on seasonal conditions and notified via this web site, email, and Facebook.
 This gives us more flexibility in finding wildflowers in bloom or fall color at its peak.